-Oregon is the only state that celebrates its birthday on Valentine’s Day (February 14th!).
-Likewise, its state’s flag is the only one in the country that is two-sided: the front features the state seal and the opposite side features a gold figure of a beaver, the state animal.
+Oregon is the only state that celebrates its birthday on Valentine’s Day, which is February 14th.
+Likewise, its state’s flag is the only one in the country that is two-sided.
+On the front, you will see the state seal and on the back, there is a gold figure of a beaver, which is the state animal.

 Can you find Oregon on a US map?
 It borders four northwest states: Washington to the north, California and Nevada to the south, and Idaho to the east.
-To its west, you’ll find the world’s largest and deepest ocean: the Pacific Ocean.
+To its west, you will find the world’s largest and deepest ocean, the Pacific Ocean.

-- Starting in the 1840s, Americans who lived in the eastern part of the US began to travel west.
-Over the next 20 years, hundreds of thousands of people moved west, many of them settling in Oregon.
+- Starting in the 1840s, Americans who lived in the eastern part of the US began to travel west, all the way to Oregon.
+Over the next 20 years, thousands of people moved west, many of them settling here.
 There were so many Americans in the region that Great Britain gave up the land.

-- It was first known as the Oregon Territory.
+- The state was first known as the Oregon Territory.
 It was so large that it included the future states of Oregon, Idaho, Washington, and part of Montana.
-But as the population grew, it broke off from the other regions in the territory and, on February 14, 1859, was admitted into the Union as the 33rd state.
+But as the population grew, it broke off from the other regions in the territory and in 1859, it was admitted into the Union as the 33rd state.

 - At almost 2,000 feet deep, Crater Lake is the deepest lake in the US and among the top 10 deepest lakes in the world.
 It was formed more than 6,500 years ago within the remains of an ancient volcano.

-- Oregon is home to at least 16 Native American tribes who speak more than nine different languages.
+- The state is home to at least 16 Native American tribes who speak more than nine different languages.

 - Boo!
 Oregon has more ghost towns than any other state.
-In fact, more than 80 ghost towns are listed on the national register.
+More than 80 ghost towns are listed on the national register.

 - The state has one city named Sisters and another called Brothers.